howdareyoureview/howdareyoureview.github.io/_posts/2018-06-12-review-oceans-8.md

 layout: post
 title: "Oceans 8"
 image: 'https://res.cloudinary.com/how-dare-you-review/image/upload/c_fill,h_399,w_760/v1528847711/Oceans-8-poster.png'
-description: For about fifteen minutes it carries the energy of the original movies - but it devolves quickly into  irellavance.
+description: For about fifteen minutes it carries the energy of the original movies - but it devolves quickly into  irrelevance.
 category: 'Crime'
 tags:
 - Crime